sgorgun/uml-design-basics/README.md

 | DoubleField  | 43.12   |
 | BooleanField | false   |

 Example 7.2.
-Initializing a object of SimpleClass2 class by using an object initializer.
+Initializing an object of SimpleClass2 class by using an object initializer.

 ```cs
 return new SimpleClass2